 The story behind each of our church’s stained glass windows is excerpted from “The First Three Hundred Years”, edited by Elizabeth W. Clark, from the chapter on stained glass windows written by Merton E. Libby and and Mrs. R. Edgar Benson, Jr.

-The North Transept windows were designed by the J&R Lamb Studios in Tenafly, NJ in 1896 when the stone meetinghouse was built.
-Helen Sickles Hull designed the four chapel windows.
-Marguerite Gaudin, of the Willet Studios in Philadelphia, designed the remaining meetinghouse windows from 1961-1963, when the meetinghouse was greatly expanded.
-Ann Willet Kellog and Helene Martin designed the Sunday School windows.
+The North Transept windows were designed by the J&R Lamb Studios in Greenwich Village, NY, in 1896 when the stone Meetinghouse was built.
+Helen Sickles Hull designed the four chapel windows based on themes from Rev. Dr. Vincent Daniels.
+Marguerite Gaudin, of the Willet Studios in Philadelphia, designed the remaining Meetinghouse windows from 1961-1963, when the Meetinghouse was greatly expanded.
+Ann Willet Kellog and Helene Martin designed the Church School windows.

 During 2008 and 2009, all the meetinghouse stained glass windows were removed for restoration.
 The windows were taken apart, all pieces cleaned and all lead caming replaced.
 The windows were then re-installed with restored support bars and frames.
 This complex work, performed by Gil Stained Glass Studios of Brooklyn, NY, was completed in February 2009.
 Click HERE to see the difference the cleaning made!